daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md.md

 ### 2 Choice

-**Britt Question: overall I think chapter 2 is much more challenging than chapter 1.
+**Britt Question:** overall I think chapter 2 is much more challenging than chapter 1.
 The problems I encountered in chapter 1 were minor compare to chapter 2 so they did not affect my general understanding of chapter 1.
 However, I think with chapter 2, because I can't understand the first bit of the utility functions, I fail to understand the following contents. since they ar.
-However,  **
+However,

-DR: OK let’s see if I can help you through it..
+*DR: OK let’s see if I can help you through it.*

 ### 2.1 Utility functions

->Formally, let X be the set of all the alternatives an individual might face.
+> Formally, let X be the set of all the alternatives an individual might face.
 A choice problem is a nonempty subset A of X , from which the individual chooses an alternative.
 A choice function describes the individual’s choice for every possible choice problem.
 >Given a set X, a choice problem for X is a nonempty subset of X and a choice function for X associates with every choice problem A ⊆ X a single member of A (the member chosen).

-**Britt questions:**
-- What does 'nonempty' means in this context?
+Q: What does 'nonempty' means in this context?
 Is it just a 'fancy' word to describe that the subset of X exist?

+A:

 - What does the subset 'A' actually means in this context?
 Does it means one of the alternative choices?

 >max{u(x):x ∈A}